clementw168/clementw168/README.md

 <summary><h5> 3D calibration of chirurgical tools </h5></summary>
 <br>

-Getting the 3D calibration of chirugical tools with a single video from a single RGB camera.
+Getting the 3D calibration of surgical tools with a single video from a single RGB camera.
 Accelerating the pipeline from 2 minutes to 10 seconds.
 Reaching an error of 3.0 mm.

 High speed drill calibration pipeline|
 :-----:|